DeepHiveMind/RegEx_Py_Routines_to_Generat_Dictionary/README.md

 Input: re.sub(r'\d+', lambda s: '*' * (len(s[0])-3) + s[0][-3:], 'User\'s mobile number is 1234567890')
 Output: "User's mobile number is *******890"

+5. Use re.compile() to Enable Reusability

+Sometimes we may want to use a pattern multiple times.
+Most likely an r-string variable that can be reused is enough.
+However, if we want to use the pattern for different purposes, as well as want to improve the readability, using re.compile() might be a better choice.

+pattern = re.compile('abc')

+After defined the patter with re.compile(), we can use it as many time as needed.

+example

+pattern = re.compile('abc')

+Input: pattern.search('abc abc')
+Output: <re.Match object; span=(0, 3), match='abc'>

+Input: pattern.search('abcdef')
+Output: <re.Match object; span=(0, 3), match='abc'>